WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Settler of the Commonwealth- Great mod, all the people constantly asking if you have work is a bit ridiculous.
 SS2 does a better job of integrating custom settlers into the game, and in my testing I found that running both you were running into too many people who wanted work.
 If anyone knows how to add these to the recruitment list with Workshop Framework, instead of having them spawn in the world, hit me up.
 - 100s of Weapons and Armour mods - this list has a relatively conservative approach to weapons and armour, both due to personal choice and the challenge of balancing for Lunar Fallout.
 In game diversity is provided through Gunmetal Weapons and Armour Skins.
 As stated at the top, this isn't a kitchen sink list.
 - Mods that were removed in the Great Nexus Purge and are no longer available : Utility Belt, Better Cooking Stations (v1), MsRae's Commonwealth Interiors, Swinging Animated Meatbags.
 All of these are compatible, and don't need patching.
 Feel free to add them if you have them.
-- Previsibine Repair Pack- this mod uses BostonFPSFix.
-It's not perfect, but it is reliable.
+- Previsibine Repair Pack- this modlist uses BostonFPSFix.
+It's not perfect (a couple of missing material swaps), but it is reliable.
 Because PRP touches every single cell in the game. including cells that didn't really need fixing, so it's a compatibility headache, and there are still bugs to be fixed.

 ## Performance
 The list should be performance friendly, however if you want a few more FPS, I recommend tweaking your settings using Bethini to Medium, or to try disabling the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference)